 Well, why not really?
 It ain’t hard, has a whole host of benefits for the garden and let’s face it, we already sort our rubbish.
-Recyclables from non-recyclables and dog scraps – composting is just another sorting process.
-Well, maybe for people that don’t have a dog – or who have a dog on a high maintenance, soy free, gluten free, low GI, dairy free diet who are on a scrap ban!
-Aaaaaaroooooooo!
+Recyclables and re-usables from non-recyclables, dog scraps from chook scraps – composting is just another sorting process.

 Composting is awesome for the following reasons…